The 8 Best Vegan Restaurants in Bali You Must Visit

 Located in the heart of Seminyak, but also available in Canggu and Jakarta too, Nalu Bowls combines Hawaii’s love for delicious fruity flavors and Bali’s inventory of exotic fruits and creativity.

-Having a tropical Nalu Bowl is the best way to cool down on a hot day, refuel after a surf, or enjoy for breakfast before a long day of adventure!
+Having a tropical Nalu Bowl is the best way to cool down on a hot day, refuel after an intense session of Yoga in Bali or enjoy for breakfast before a long day of adventure!

 Recommended to try: The Uluwatu vegan smoothie bowl